In the beginning, it’s cute and cuddly as we all love to hold our precious bundles… But now your baby won’t sleep unless held.

 2. Use A White Noise Machine

-A white noise machine will help to create a consistent sleep environment that drowns out sudden sounds (such as a doorbell, kitchen timer or a dog bark!) to ensure your sleeping baby does not get disturbed as easily.
+A white noise machine will help to create a consistent sleep environment that drowns out sudden sounds (such as a doorbell, kitchen timer or a dog bark) to ensure your sleeping baby does not get disturbed as easily.

-My current favourite is the DreamEgg White Noise Machine with a nightlight function and 11 soothing sounds, its portable and plug-in adaptability make it the perfect accompaniment to any nursery.
+My current favourite is the DreamEgg White Noise Machine with a nightlight function and 21 soothing sounds, its portable and plug-in adaptability make it the perfect accompaniment to any nursery.

-White noise machines are a game-changer for your little one's sleep and having a portable one is a must.
-Take this handy gadget from Dreamegg with you where ever your child might need to take a nap and use it in the nursery too to lull your little one to sleep night after night.
+White noise machines are a game-changer for your little one's sleep and having one that plays all night is a must.
+With a long-lasting battery, this compact and stylish white noise machine contains 21 non-stop relaxing noises, which will lull your little one to sleep night after night, no matter where you are!

 3. Get Baby Used To Being Away From You When Awake

-Of course, when you begin to get them used to not being held, you will need to give your baby something to occupy themselves with… And investing in a crib mobile is the perfect way to start.
+Of course, in the beginning, when your newborn won’t sleep unless held, you will need to give your baby something to occupy themselves with… And investing in a crib mobile is the perfect way to start.

 This award-winning crib mobile from the trusted Manhattan Toys range is perfect for entertaining your newborns without being overwhelming.
 It has 10 interchangeable cards that offer a range of simple high-contrast images to more complex coloured patterns and graphics to boost your little one's visual development!